Frequently asked questions | Field of Mars EEC

 Do I need to book a bus?

 Yes.
-Book once your excursion is confirmed and give site details to the bus company.
-Rigid buses can access Field of Mars Reserve, but bendy buses cannot.
+Book once your excursion is confirmed and provide the site details to the bus company.
+Rigid buses can access Field of Mars Reserve, but articulated buses cannot.

 Who can book a program with Field of Mars EEC?

-The centre serves NSW Department of Education schools, with limited spots for non-government schools.
+The centre serves NSW Department of Education schools, with limited places for non-government schools.

 Will there be other schools onsite during my excursion?